smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       (``TK_DependentNonTemplate``): This non-templated function is declared
       directly inside the body of a function template.
 The pointer points to the enclosing templated function.
-      [TODO: Question: What is an example?
-I've so far been unable to discover how to make this happen.]

     * ``NamedDecl *`` that is a ``FunctionTemplateDecl *``
       (``TK_FunctionTemplate``): This is a templated function, and the